0

 Decentralized Finance (DeFi) enables many novel applications that were impossible in traditional finances.
 However, it also introduces new types of vulnerabilities.
 An example of such vulnerabilities is a composability bug between token contracts and …

-FirmState: Bringing Cellular Protocol States to Shannon Baseband Emulation (to appear)
+FirmState: Bringing Cellular Protocol States to Shannon Baseband Emulation

 RGFuzz: Rule-Guided Fuzzer for WebAssembly Runtimes